mattmight/bib2sx/README.md

 ## Building

 To build `bib2sx`, run `make`.
-You will need an installation of `racket`.
+You will need an installation of the [Racket programming language](http://racket-lang.org/download/).
-On OSX, for example, you can get one such with the command

-    brew install plt-racket